yssl/PACERs/README.md

 ## Escape characters in `--std-input` or `cmd-args`

-How to insert new lines (\n) or other escape characters as standard input or command line arguments depends on the shell you are using, because the shell parses all commands.
+How to insert new lines (\n) or other escape characters to standard input or command line arguments depends on the shell you are using, because the shell parses all commands.

 ### Linux